Skip to main content

 Interview tips

-• Discuss your developments: Let potential employers know about the NZDF values that you can bring to the workplace.
+• Be inspirational.
+Talk to your potential employer about the NZDF core values(external link), that you've developed and discuss how you can bring these into the workplace.

 Sell your story, skills and strengths to your potential employer